But it hasn’t always been this way.

 Since then, it’s transformed into a safe haven for other women who want to find peace within their sexualities and get their footing as erotic, sensual, self-empowered beings.

-As I’ve continued to uncover my most erotically free self, my work has expanded to a deeper purpose:
+As I’ve continued to uncover my sexually free self, my work has expanded to a deeper purpose:

 To work with women intimately to help guide them into their own sexual awakenings and recover the lost connection with their desires.